A Sustainable Planet

-All human advances have been connected to advances in producing and using energy.
-We are now at a new crossroads and the path we take will be key to our survival.
+All human advances have been connected to advances in producing and using energy from Earth’s natural resources.
+Those resources are finite, and we are now at a crossroads.
+The paths we take will be key to our future.

 Understanding the full economic picture is the first step to making the right choices.
 What is the true cost and impact of our options?
-Is there a viable strategy for converting to 100% renewables and reaching zero emissions?
+Is there a viable strategy for converting to 100% renewables, increasing efficiency, and reaching zero emissions?
 How would this impact the world economy?

 No period in global history resembles what humanity is about to experience.
 Explore the key global forces converging to create the complexity of change, our crisis of confidence in facing the options, and how we can take charge of our destiny.